-- To enable the Council to take action against any potential wrongdoing to achieve the highest possible standards of service, including honesty, openness and accountability. - To provide a framework to encourage individuals to feel confident in raising concerns and provide avenues in which to raise them. - To ensure that all disclosures raised are dealt with appropriately, consistently, fairly and professionally, without fear of reprisal or victimisation for reporting in good faith. - To ensure that the Public Interest Disclosure Act 1998 is applied in all cases.
+- To enable the Council to take action against any potential wrongdoing to achieve the highest possible standards of service, including honesty, openness and accountability. - To provide a framework to encourage individuals to feel confident in raising concerns and provide avenues in which to raise them. - To ensure that all disclosures raised are dealt with appropriately, consistently, fairly and professionally, without fear of reprisal or victimisation for reporting in good faiththe public interest.

+To ensure that the Public Interest Disclosure Act 1998 and Employment Rights Act 1996 is-are applied in all cases.